betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-0-Release-Notes.md

 This version has many changes in the under laying code so has its own section.

-Plan here to to list and explain only the differences from the previous 2.x versions.
+Plan here to list and explain only the differences from the previous 2.x versions.

 From Boris for those just trying 3.0:
 Just use things available in the configurator and leave the rest on default.